Complete guide to Méribel-Mottaret ski resort, France

 For experts

 Advanced skiers have the whole of the Three Valleys to play with.
-There are a few black runs – including the Face piste used as the women’s downhill run for the 1992 Olympics (access via the Olympic lift) and The Eclipse down into Courchevel le Praz, which is the Three Valley’s longest black run at 3.3km with a 970-metre vertical drop.
+There are a few black runs – including the Face piste which was used as the women’s downhill run for the 1992 Olympics (access via the Olympic lift) and The Eclipse down into Courchevel le Praz, which is the Three Valley’s longest black run at 3.3km with a 970-metre vertical drop.

 The two red runs from the top of Mont Vallon are long and steep, and often have lots of moguls.
 This area also has some good off-piste skiing as well as views of the Plan du Tuéda Nature Reserve.
 Or perfect your tricks at the snow park above Mottaret.